chayanondev/chayanondev/README.md

 to work under pressure and ready to learn new things from the advice of my colleagues.
 Also self-learned and ready to practice regularly Finally, I want to be a part of the company in order to grow together in the future.

 📖 Now, I enjoy learning new technologies and new programming languages

 ## 🛠 Languages and Tools
-📖 I have been learning and exploring these following tools and languages
+⚡I have been learning and exploring these following tools and languages
 <div align="center">
 <p align="left"> <a href="https://www.python.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/> </a></p>
 </div>